Designing for Buoy Labs, an award-winning smart home iOT for water.

 Misc print design needs, including booth design, business cards, banners, and other promotional materials

-With this approach of holistic design, I worked closely with all internal and external stakeholders to gather feedback and iteratively improve the user experience throughout the product touch points.
+With this approach of end-to-end design, I collaborated with internal and external stakeholders to gather feedback and iteratively improve the user experience throughout the product touch points.
 I met with Buoy customers, had daily discussions with the support team, sent out surveys that asked open-ended questions to get valuable feedback, observed device installations and first time app usage experiences, and demonstrated the product and then listened to potential customers questions and feedback at events, including CES 2018, the Consumer Electronics Show, where we received awards and recognition including 2018 Fast Company World Changing Ideas finalist.